Selection of LLM Fine-Tuning Data based on Orthogonal Rules: Conclusion

 \section{Conclusion}

-We have introduced an automated, rule-based framework for selecting high-quality LLM data, utilizing LLMs to generate a diverse set of rules and the DPP method to eliminate redundancy.
-Our work is the first to introduce an automated rule evaluation metric and we also propose a rule-based selection pipeline that demonstrates substantial generalizability across various settings, effectively overcoming the limitations of human-designed rules and addressing the challenges associated with the lack of robust rule evaluations.
-We first demonstrated that our approach enhances the accuracy of data ratings using a dataset with given ground truth scores.
-Then we conduct experiments that train LLMs with selected data and have shown that our method outperforms various other approaches, both in general pre-training and fine-tuning across four domains.
-The results indicate that our method successfully generates high-quality, diverse rules, and thereby improves quality of selected data, which in turn leads to improved model performance after trained with the chosen data.
+We presented an automated, rule-based framework for selecting high-quality training data for LLMs, combining LLM-generated rules with a DPP-based selection mechanism to promote rule diversity and reduce redundancy.
+Our work is the first to introduce a principled, automated metric for rule evaluation, integrated into a fully data-driven pipeline that generalizes effectively across diverse domains and tasks.
+We first validated our approach on a dataset with ground truth quality scores, demonstrating improved rating accuracy.
+We then fine-tuned LLMs using data selected by our method and showed consistent improvements over strong baselines across four domains.
+These results confirm that selecting a compact set of diverse, task-aware rules leads to higher-quality data and ultimately better model performance.